Conte-Ecology/basinCharacteristics/zonalStatistics/README.md

 ## Setup Info:

 - Two folders for spatial data must be created before running the scripts.
 All other folders are created within the scripts.
-  1. "zonalStatistics\gisFiles\rasters" holds the completed rasters from other sections which serve as input to these scripts.
+  1. *zonalStatistics\gisFiles\rasters* holds the completed rasters from other sections which serve as input to these scripts.
-  2. "zonalStatistics\gisFiles\vectors" holds the shapefiles of the catchment polygons for which the statistics will be evaluated
+  2. *zonalStatistics\gisFiles\vectors* holds the shapefiles of the catchment polygons for which the statistics will be evaluated
 - The scripts to run begin with numbers to signify the order in which they should be executed.
 Letters preceding the numbers indicate scripts for a specified version (e.g. "RB" indicates the script series for Riparian Buffer stats.
 A description of this process for each version exists in the next sections.
 Each time a new version is added, this README file should be updated.